 So you have to make sure that you don’t do any strenuous job either.
-Basically you have to go easy on yourself that you don’t do any work which requires a lot physical effort just yet.
+Basically, you have to go easy on yourself so that you don’t do any work which requires a lot of physical effort just yet.

 8. Go For A Gentle Walk

-Cesarean section is a major surgery which takes time, patience and care for its recovery.
-Having experienced of two C-sections myself, I’ve found that self-care and discipline are important for quick recovery.
+Cesarean section is a major surgery that takes time, patience and care for its recovery.
+Having experienced two C-sections myself, I’ve found that self-care and discipline are important for quick recovery.

-Besides the medication and all suggestions from the doctor, midwives, and nurses, I think the things below have helped me through the recovery process.
-Hopefully, they can be good takeaway for you.
+Besides the medication and all suggestions from the doctors, midwives, and nurses, I think the things below have helped me through the recovery process.
+Hopefully, they can be a good takeaway for you.

 - Drink Turmeric and Tamarind mixed drinks